CultivateLabs/jetfuel/README.md

 Gemfile
 -------

-To see the latest and greatest gems, look at Suspenders' [Gemfile](templates/Gemfile.erb), which will be appended to the default generated projectname/Gemfile.
+To see the latest and greatest gems, look at Jetfuel's [Gemfile](templates/Gemfile.erb), which will be appended to the default generated projectname/Gemfile.